esamattis/react-zorm/README.md

 -   `<T>(render: (issue: ZodIssue) => T): T | undefined` - Invoke the passed
     function with the `ZodIssue` and return its return value.
 When there's no error a `undefined` is returned.
 Useful for rendering error message components
--   `(index: number): ErrorChain` - Special case for accessing array element
+-   `(index: number): ErrorChain` - Special case for accessing array elements

 ## Server-side validation